Get the FREE one-click dictionary software for Windows

 3. Catch someone doing something wrong

-Derived forms: nabbed, nabbing, nabs
+Derived forms: nabbing, nabbed, nabs

-Type of: clutch, prehend [archaic], seize, tag
+Type of: clutch, prehend [archaic], seize, tag, take hold, take hold of

 Encyclopedia: Nab